yousafkhamza/retention-based-cleanup-script/README.md

 ---
 ## Description

 It's a bash script and it's used to clean files with retention period.
-So, it might be useful to clear large scale backup storing servers to delete these files with a particular retention period.
-I just built the same script with 3 way of working.
+So, it might be useful to clear large-scale backup storing servers to delete these files with a particular retention period.
+I just built the same script with 3 ways of working.

 ----
 ## Feature
 - Easy to handle this script
 - Files removing with a retention period
 - Easy to schedule it as a cron job.
-- Easy to manage Backup/Log's on a linux machine (Cron Job/Manual)
+- Easy to manage Backup/Log's on a Linux machine (Cron Job/Manual)

 ---
 ## Pre-Requested Packages Installation